-Characters.-The root-bark occurs in short more or less quilled pieces having a thickness of from one-tenth to one-fifth of an inch (two to five millimetres) and a width of not more than one and a half inches (thirty-seven millimetres).
-It is covered with a soft, greyish-buff, strongly furrowed and reticulated periderm, having a thickness of from one-twenty-fifth to one-twelfth of an inch (one to two millimetres), and being easily separable from the subjacent yellowish-white tissues.
-This layer must be removed before the root-bark is powdered for use.
+Characters.-The root-bark occurs in short more or less quilled pieces having a thickness of from one-tenth to one-fifth of an inch (two to five millimetres) and a maximum width of one and a half inches (thirty-seven millimetres).
+It is covered with a soft, greyish-buff, strongly furrowed and reticulated periderm, having a thickness of from one-twenty-fifth to one-twelfth of an inch (one to two millimetres), and being easily separable from the underlying yellowish-white tissues.
+This should be removed before the root-bark is powdered for use.
 The inner liber portion exhibits, on transverse section, narrow pale brown indistinct phloem rays.
 The inner surface of the bark is somewhat granular and of a pale brown colour.
 It has a short mealy fracture, a faint odour, and a mucilaginous bitter acrid taste.

-Dose, in powder.-3 to 10 grains, as a tonic; as an emetic, 30 to 60 grains.
+Dose, in powder.-3 to 10 grains as a tonic; as an emetic, 30 to 60 grains.